Skip to content

 Before performing the installation, make sure to check the System requirements.

-Download the Domino REST API
+Download Domino REST API

 2. On the sign in page, enter your username and click Next.
 The License & Download Portal home page opens.